 People with alpha thalassemia may have no symptoms.
 Or they may have many symptoms.
 If you don’t have symptoms, you may still want to see a specialist.
-He or she can help you understand the risks of passing the disease to your children.
+They can help you understand the risks of passing the disease to your children.

 If you have symptoms, work with your healthcare provider.
-He or she can help you find the best treatment to reduce anemia symptoms.
+They can help you find the best treatment to reduce anemia symptoms.

 Key points about alpha thalassemia

-- A thalassemia is an inherited blood disorder.
+- Thalassemia is an inherited blood disorder.
 It causes the body to make less hemoglobin than normal.

 - There are 4 different types of alpha thalassemia.